Sokari Douglas Camp: Work and career

 Her work is predominantly sculpted in steel and takes inspiration from her Kalabari heritage, Nigerian cultures and her life in the UK.
 She has worked with the Smithsonian and the British Museum and her work is in their permanent collections.
 Her sculptures are held in other museum collections in Europe, Britain and Japan and private collections throughout the world.
 She has exhibited internationally in galleries, including in Austria, Great Britain, Cuba, France, Germany, the Netherlands, Japan, Sicily, South Africa, Spain, the United States.

 Among her notable solo shows are Spirits in Steel – The Art of the Kalabari Masquerade at the American Museum of Natural History, New York (1998–99); and Imagined Steel at The Lowry Arts Centre, Manchester, which toured to the Oriel Mostyn Gallery, Llandudno; Brewery Art Centre, Cirencester; and Derby Museum and Art Gallery (2002–03).
-In 2005 she collaborated with Ground Force to create work for the Africa Garden at the British Museum, as part of the UK-wide Africa 05 Festival.
+In 2005, she collaborated with Ground Force to create work for the Africa Garden at the British Museum, as part of the UK-wide Africa 05 Festival.

 In 2003, her proposal NO-O-War No-O-War-R was shortlisted for Trafalgar Square's fourth plinth.
 She was honoured with a CBE in 2005.
-She has been awarded many commissions for public memorial sculptures, most notably Battle Bus: The Living Memorial to Ken Saro-Wiwa.
-(2006) In 2012, her sculpture memorial to commemorate slavery, All the World is Now Richer, was exhibited in The House of Commons.
+She has been awarded many commissions for public memorial sculptures, most notably Battle Bus: The Living Memorial to Ken Saro-Wiwa (2006).
+In 2012, her sculpture memorial to commemorate slavery, All the World is Now Richer, was exhibited in The House of Commons.

 Her piece Green Leaf Barrel (2014) was inspired by the fact that her home, Niger Delta, was struggling because of insignificant jobs and a significant amount of pollution.
 The figure of the woman represents a woman god who is creating growth from an oil barrel split in two.
 While creating this piece, she wanted to focus on the positive as she felt that the negatives are often so big that they take up more of our conversation.
 Her work was featured in the 2015 exhibition No Colour Bar: Black British Art in Action 1960–1990 at the Guildhall Art Gallery.
-In 2016 her work Primavera was shown at the October Gallery (7 April – 14 May, 2016).
+In 2016, her work Primavera was shown at the October Gallery (7 April – 14 May 2016).

+More recent shows include Sokari Douglas Camp CBE: Jonkonnu - Masquerade, shown at the October Gallery 23 June–3 July 2022, a solo exhibition of new work exploring the art of masquerade within Africa and its diaspora.